praekeltfoundation/docker-django-bootstrap/README.md

 Run [Django](https://www.djangoproject.com) projects from source using [Gunicorn](http://gunicorn.org) and [Nginx](http://nginx.org).

-> **Note**: The `:onbuild` tag is no longer being built and won't be updated.
-This guide has been updated to show how to use the non-`:onbuild` images.

-> **Note**: The tags for these images have changed recently.
-We've dropped support for Alpine Linux and going forward all images will be Debian-based.
-In addition, we've added Python 3 support.
-Whereas before there were `:debian` and `:alpine` tags there are now `:py2` and `:py3` Debian-based tags.
-The default tag (`:latest`) will remain Debian/Python 2-based as it always has been.

 ## Usage
 #### Step 1: Get your Django project in shape
 There are a few ways that your Django project needs to be set up in order to be compatible with this Docker image.